DavidCyril1/baileys-x/README.md

 ## ⚠️ Important Notice

 **Baileys-X** represents a revolutionary leap forward from the original Baileys library.
-While the original repository faced challenges and was eventually maintained by [WhiskeySockets](https://github.com/WhiskeySockets), **Cyril Tech** has completely reimagined the possibilities.
+While the original repository faced challenges and was eventually maintained by [WhiskeySockets](https://github.com/WhiskeySockets), **David Cyril Tech** has completely reimagined the possibilities.

 This isn't just a modification—it's a complete evolution that introduces game-changing features and rock-solid performance improvements that weren't even conceptualized in the original codebase.